Friday, October 11, 2024

 • Debt B: $10,000 at 10% APR

-Even though it is bigger, Debt A is costing you more in interest each year ($1,000 versus $1,000).
-By focusing on Debt A first, you’re tackling the debt that’s growing the fastest-saving you money in the long run.
+Even though it is bigger, Debt A costs you more in interest each year ($1,000 versus $1,000).
+By focusing on Debt A first, you’re tackling the fastest-growing debt, saving you money in the long run.

 The Power of Targeting High-Interest Debt

 But how does the avalanche method work, exactly?
-Its power is in saving you the most interest overall during your debt-free journey.
+Its power saves you the most interest overall during your debt-free journey.
 Let me illustrate this with a simple example:

 Assume that you have three different debts: